Green bean succotash recipes

 Nothing could be easier than COOKING GREEN BEANS.

-A great hindrance is a little beetle.
+A great hindrance is a little insect.
 One bug can produce over a million Mexican bean beetle larvae in a season that can decimate the crop.
 Since introducing free-range chickens we have much less of a problem.

 What is Glycemic Index?